wohlert/semi-supervised-pytorch/README.md

 # Semi-supervised PyTorch

-**Update January 29th 2018: Several methods have been added now, which will be validated in the coming week.**

 A PyTorch-based package containing useful models for modern deep semi-supervised learning and deep generative models.

 ## What is semi-supervised learning?